 Within each sector we have picked out one or two entry-level jobs that are suitable for school leavers, pinpointing what GCSE’s, A-Levels, or equivalent qualifications they need to enter that profession, how much they can expect to earn when they start out, and how much they can earn after three and six years.

-We have also highlighted a range of jobs in each field and provided up to date salary information, based on the 2022 Reed Salary Guides data.
+We have also highlighted a range of jobs in each field and provided up-to-date salary information, based on our 2023 salary guide data.

 For each industry, we have provided a link to a discounted course that students can take to learn more about the industry and gain essential skills and knowledge that they will need to work in that sector.
 All courses are available through Reed Courses and supplied by external providers.